hungkq-1724/EraXviF5TTS/src/README.md

-Okay, here is a professional English translation suitable for a GitHub README, incorporating the technical details and explanations you provided.

----

 ## Enhanced F5-TTS Fork

 This repository is a significantly enhanced fork of the original F5-TTS project.
 We have introduced several major improvements and features, focusing on model efficiency, training stability, and output quality.
 Key additions include advanced pruning techniques, a sophisticated duration predictor, improved checkpointing, knowledge distillation capabilities, and the option to train models entirely from scratch.